akamanzi/udagram-cloudformation-iac/README.md

 The scripts in this codebase can be categorised into two categories:

 * network layer: script to setup the networking layer of the application.
 This can be found in the file named `udagram_infrastructure.yml`.
-In addition, parameters used in the setup the network layer can be found in `udagram_infrastructure-parameters.json`
+In addition, parameters used in the setup the network layer can be found in `udagram_infrastructure-parameters.json`.
+You can also find the visual representation of this architecture inside `architecture-diagram` folder

 * application layer: scripts to setup the necessay ec2 instances, install application dependencies, autoscaling groups, loadbalancers and security groups.
 The file that contains the above script is named `udagram_servers.yml` and while the file that contains the parameters used is named `udagram-servers-params.json`.

-## Access the web application

-The web application can be accessed using this url: http://udagr-WebAp-JUI0KFIM4MEJ-308737016.us-east-1.elb.amazonaws.com